GINQO/Master-Item-Manager/README.md

 GINQO

 # Change Log
+2019-12-17: Combined update and create functionality into syncronize option
+2019-12-17: Added preview section after syncronizing to show which Dimensions and Measures will be created
+2019-12-17: Added December 2019 release

 # Known Issues and Limitations
 > Exporting of Master Items will sometimes add an additional single quote to the end of a complex expression.
 Just make sure to remove it when copying back to your template spreadsheet
+> Exporting Measures with Segmented Colors will cause the export to fail during this release.